thefrontside/oss-wumbo/weekly-emails/september-2016/september-26th-september-30th-2016.md

 I plan to put this in place this week, and then _*finally*_, it's off to integrate with Ember, Redux and the planet!

+## Impagination

+Impagination is a lazy interface for working with paginated datasets in the frontend.
+All you provide Impagination is the logic to fetch a single page, and the size of each page, and it takes care of the rest.
+It even unloads records, which is useful for performance on large datasets.

+Last week we brought back the `unfetch` function and all logic surrounding that function. `unfetch` is useful if you are working in a Javascript Framework such as Ember, which comes with its own Data Store.
+Unfetch lets you remove records from this data store, so your frontend store can accuratly reflect the pages and records impagination sees.

+This week I want to spend some time on lookup performance.
+Since pages and records are lazy, we are trading-off performance in favor of size.
+Here are some performance metrics we hope to accomplish:

+Please Note, all metrics include `filtering` records wth `impagination`

+`length`             // Returns the total number of records             => O(1) `getRecord(index)`   // Returns the record at the `index`               => O(log2 n)
+`getPage(offset)`    // Returns the page at the `index`                 => O(log2 n)
+`slice(start, end)`  // Returns the records at indeces `start` to `end` => O(log2 n)